rezakj/scSeqR/README.md

 - Go to the R environment load the scSeqR package and the PBMC data.

-`my.data <- load10x("filtered_gene_bc_matrices/hg19/")`
+`my.data <- load10x("filtered_gene_bc_matrices/hg19/",gene.name = "geneSymbol")`

     To see the help page for each function use question mark as:

 `?load10x`

     There is also a sample data that comes with the package.
 To see the head and the structure of the sample data issue this command:

 `head(sample.10x.data)[1:5]`